paulklemm/regression-heatmap-paper/Cover Letter.md

 User Interaction
 ----------------

 * [Reviewer 1], [Reviewer 3] As suggested, we implemented a slider to adjust the transfer function of the selected metric.
-It is applied both on the 2D heatmap as well as the 3D heat map.
+It is applied both on the 2D heat map as well as the 3D heat map.
 It can therefore also be used to filter for specific values, such as regression models with very high R².
-  * The figures are updated to cover the new UI elements.
+  * Figure 2 and figure 4 are updated to cover the new UI elements.
   * **5.2 3D Regression Heat Map Visualization** contains **Selecting and Scaling the Descriptive Regression Metric**, explaining the functionality of the slider

 Support Design Decisions with Expert Feedback
 ---------------------------------------------

 One main complaint was the lack of supporting design decisions using expert feedback ([Reviewer 4 - Primary], [Reviewer 2]).
-We revised Section **3D Regression Heat Map Analysis of Population Study Data** and Section **5 System Design** as well as the contributions with this feedback in mind.
+We revised Section **3D Regression Heat Map Analysis of Population Study Data** and Section **5 System Design** as well as the contributions to precisely include the expert feedback.
 We focused on telling the story on how different elements of the project were derived from joint analysis sessions and which purpose they serve.

 Details on the changes are as follows: